Roestdev/hebrew_accents/DESIGN.md

 # Basis of the design

-The classification of accents as described in the book by Mark D. Futato, Sr. will serve as the basis for design.
-The reason is that this book is recently published (2020) and it is on my bookshelf :-)

-The above will be supplemented with the following:

-- the accent called `Mayela`, which is mentioned in the `Biblia Hebraica Stuttgartensia` which is a cornerstone of biblical scholarship.
+I decided too use the layout as  mentioned in the `Biblia Hebraica Stuttgartensia` which is a cornerstone of biblical scholarship,  providing essential resources for the study of the Hebrew Bible and its interpretation.

-- a correction for the errors regarding the Unicode characters `HEBREW ACCENT ZARQA` and `HEBREW ACCENT ZINOR` as mentioned by Helmut Richter.
+On top of that a correction of the errors regarding the Unicode characters `HEBREW ACCENT ZARQA` and `HEBREW ACCENT ZINOR` as mentioned by Helmut Richter will be added.

-- some minor transliteration adaptions.

-#### Note
+### Note

-My preference is for the ranking and group classification as used in the `Biblia Hebraica Stuttgartensia`.
-Unfortunately, so far I have not seen a document describing the classification of disjunctives for the prosa.
-Should this be the case in the future it will be incorporated into the implementation.
+The ordering of the accent used in the  `Biblia Hebraica Stuttgartensia` is very similar to the ones from `Gesenius`, `William Wickes` and `James D. Price`.

+For now the division into groups of the disjunctives will not be implemented, because they were added not so long ago and scholar views differ too much.